 (Potential Capstone Options)

-Students interested in online master’s in digital communication programs can visit our online Master’s in Mass Communication programs page for a comprehensive list of programs.
-In addition, students can find all campus, hybrid and online programs on our Master’s in Mass Communication, and Media and Digital Media Communication programs specialization page.
-This page also includes information on the common types of master’s in mass communication and digital media concentrations, as well as detailed descriptions of the courses students can expect to take in these programs.
+Students interested in exploring more programs can find a comprehensive list of campus, hybrid and online master’s programs on our Master’s in Mass Communication and Media Communication programs specialization page.
+This page also includes information on the common types of master’s in mass communication and media communication programs, as well as detailed descriptions of the courses students can expect to take in these programs.

 Note: Students may also find that master’s in corporate communication, organizational communication, strategic communication, and marketing or public relations programs offer coursework in digital communication that train students to incorporate digital technology into their communication strategies; however, these programs tend to offer fewer courses in digital communication compared to master’s in mass communication programs.